 This is the first step that you should kick start your efforts with.
 Having a clearly channeled direction for your disinfection cleaning routine could save you a lot of time and a lot of going back and forth.
-This would reduce the redundancy of the efforts takes, the number of possible corners that are left unattended among others.
+This would reduce the redundancy of the efforts taken, and the number of possible corners that are left unattended among others.

 A plan of action will typically involve the top layer of preparatory works involved along with a gist of what your cleaners are set to do.
 If you are hiring a professional office cleaning service, this would be the first thing that you are presented with.

 Now, this is where the real covid cleaning checklist gets its shape.
 You’d start jotting down the list of elements, places, and things that need cleaning, disinfection, or sanitization along with the degree of effort that they need.